• Menu

 Earthquake damage to highway to Pluma Hidalgo

-If you’re planning to travel independently to Pluma Hidalgo, it’s worth considering current road conditions.
-Between the earthquakes and heavy rains, several sections of the highway often disappear into the valley below.
+Between earthquakes and heavy rains, several sections of the highway often disappear into the valley below.
+There are pros and cons to renting a car in Oaxaca worth considering.

-View of Santa Cruz on Three Levels Tour by Homie Tours
+View of Santa Cruz Huatulco on Three Levels Tour.

-According to local legend, Santa Cruz is where Saint Thomas, one of the apostles of Christ, landed by boat and raised a large wooden cross, remnants of which are still revered today.
-Bahia Santa Cruz is also home to a marina, the cruise port, hotels and several businesses, shops and boutiques.
+According to local legend, this is where Saint Thomas, one of the apostles of Christ, landed by boat and raised a large wooden cross, remnants of which are still revered today.

 View of Sierra Madre Sur